Nike To Investigate Mary Cain's Claims Of Abuse At Its Nike Oregon Project

 "I was told I was too fat and 'had the biggest butt on the starting line,' " Begley said via Twitter.
 "This brings those painful memories back."

-Cain says her parents were "horrified" when she finally told them about her life in the Nike Oregon Project.
+Cain says her parents were "horrified" when she told them about her life in the Nike Oregon Project.
 "They bought me the first plane ride home," she says.
 "They were like, get on that flight, get the hell out of there."

-Thanking Levins for his support on Friday, Cain said, "For so long, I thought I was the problem.
+On Friday, Cain thanked Levins for his support and said, "For so long, I thought I was the problem.
 To me, the silence of others meant that pushing my body past it's healthy limits was the only way.
 But I know we were all scared, and fear keeps us silent."

 As for what changes Cain would like to see, she tells the Times that her sport needs more women in power.